Sliick / Articles / Product

 Watermarks

-In the right rail Page settings, the Watermark field accepts a string that renders on every page of the generated PDF.
-Theme references and merge-field chips are not yet supported inside the watermark (string only).
+In the right rail Page settings, the Watermark controls let you stamp every page of the generated PDF with text.
+Set the text, a colour, an opacity slider, and a font size; the editor preview matches what the PDF will contain.
+Theme references and merge-field chips are not supported inside the watermark text (string only).
 Use this for DRAFT, CONFIDENTIAL, copyright lines, or document-classification labels.

 Validation, proof, and the Ready state